 The Statement of Accounts presents a true and fair view of the financial position of the IJB as at 31 March 2023 and its income and expenditure for the year then ended.

-The unaudited accounts were issued on 30 June 2023, and the audited accounts were issued on 29 September 2023.
+The unaudited accounts were issued on 30 June 2023.